davidjb/davidjb.com/content/2022-04-22-deliveroo-watches-you-while-you-eat.rst

 Maybe they're good netizens and apply the settings supplied in Do Not Track (DNT) or Global Privacy Control (GPC) headers on the server-side *after* you've sent your data to them.
-Or maybe it's just another perfunctory attempt to
+Or maybe it's just another perfunctory attempt to appease anyone who might challenge it. 🤷‍♂️

-It's dinner time so I'm off to get some takeaway and watch a movie…
+It's dinner time — I'm off to get some takeaway and watch a movie…

 .. _Deliveroo: https://deliveroo.com.au
 .. _behavioural analytics: https://en.wikipedia.org/wiki/Behavioral_analytics